 Graphics cards (or GPUs) serve two roles in modern computers.
 In games, they accelerate 3D visuals with all their under-the-hood hardware power used to determine the frame rate and resolution for those visual effects, whizz-bang explosions and pyrotechnics we’ve come to expect in modern games.

-For digital creatives, including graphic artists, designers, illustrators and 3D professionals, the same hardware can be harnessed in tools such Adobe Creative Suite (both Premiere and Photoshop), Blender, Maya and 3DS Max, along with plenty of other software, to dramatically boost rendering times, at least in specific parts of the software, such as when applying certain plug-ins, filters and effects.
+For digital creatives, including graphic artists, designers, illustrators and 3D professionals, the same hardware can be harnessed in tools such Adobe Creative Suite (both Premiere and Photoshop), Blender, Maya and 3DS Max, to dramatically boost rendering times – at least in specific parts of the software, such as when applying certain plugins, filters and effects.
 A powerful graphics card can make a huge difference with some tools, and some effects can not even run on a CPU alone.

 Quadro vs GeForce vs Radeon vs Radeon Pro

 Nvidia and AMD make two kinds of graphics cards that are roughly aimed at either gaming or design use.
 For Nvidia, you probably already know the GeForce gaming brand, while it’s the Quadro cards that are for professionals, and with AMD it’s Radeons for gaming and Radeon Pro for creative software.
 The catch is that the professional-grade cards cost a lot more.